basilhendroff/truenas-iocage-wordpress/POST-INSTALL.md

 ```

 ## Set up WordPress
-**IT'S ESSENTIAL THAT YOU SET UP WORDPRESS BEHIND A REVERSE PROXY BEFORE YOU PROCEED WITH THIS STEP.**
+**IT'S ESSENTIAL THAT YOU SET UP WORDPRESS BEHIND A REVERSE PROXY BEFORE YOU PROCEED WITH THIS STEP.
+YOU WILL NOT BE ABLE TO RETROFIT WORDPRESS BEHIND A REVERSE PROXY LATER ON.**

 You're now ready to do the famous five-minute WordPress installation.
 Do this by entering your WordPress site FQDN in a browser e.g. https://blog.mydomain.com